ChristianGrimberg/mssqlserver/README.md

 # Microsoft SQL Server with tools

+> This image has configured with Buenos Aires time zone.

 Image of Microsoft SQL Server with tools with latest updates from Microsoft repository.
-This popular database engine, runs under Linux Ubuntu release 18.04 LTS.

 ## Pull this image directly from Docker Hub